reycobra/UAG/thesis/access_control/README.md

 The project is going to try to apply all the things learned from the masters so is going to have many topics integrated into it.

-This topics are from my classes:
+These topics are from my classes:

 - Analysis and Algorithm Design
 - Microcomputers Architecture